 What To Look For When Visiting Your Parents This Holiday Season ~ Signs Your Loved One Needs More Assistance and Tips for Starting the Conversation

-These visits provide an important opportunity to observe your parents’ physical and mental state to determine whether they’re thriving on their own or may require additional help.
+Your visits provide an important opportunity to observe your parents’ physical and mental state to determine whether they’re thriving on their own or may require additional help.
 The pressure of cooking and hosting, or the activity and noise of lots of children in the house, can throw anyone off.
 So think of this as a time to reconnect, observe and get an update on how your parents are doing.
 But while you are enjoying that pumpkin pie and laughing at old family stories, keep your eye out for signs that they might need more help.

-According to the Institute on Aging, nearly one third of seniors live alone and their physical limitations and prevalence of depression are likely to increase with age.
+According to the Institute on Aging, nearly one third of seniors live alone, and their physical limitations and the prevalence of depression are likely to increase with age.
 The AARP reports that nearly 90 percent of seniors want to stay in their home and “age in place,” even when they need assistance.
 It’s easy for parents to hide their day-to-day challenges over the phone or during quick visits, but the holiday season offers more time for you to see things as they are.
-This is a great opportunity to check in on whether your senior parents are struggling to complete their daily tasks, and to have a conversation about their long-term goals and care plans.
+This is a great opportunity to check on whether your senior parents are struggling to complete their daily tasks, and to have a conversation about their long-term goals and care plans.

 Here are some things you may ask yourself when visiting your loved one: